 Most Home Alarms Don’t Have a Garage Door Sensor

-Most home security systems aren’t set up to monitor your garage, even though it’s the second-most-common point of entry into your house for thieves.
+Most home security systems aren’t set up to monitor your residential garage, even though it’s the second-most-common point of entry into your house for thieves.
 Not only are there thousands of dollars worth of tools, toys and electronics, not to mention your car, in your garage, but it provides easy, concealed access into the rest of your home.
-Once in your garage, a thieve just needs to get through the door to your house, which is likely inexpensive and has a basic lock.
+Once in your garage, a thief just needs to get through the door to your house, which is likely inexpensive and has a basic lock.

 Protecting your home includes protecting your garage.
 With all of the devices that thieves have, you should have a state-of-the-art garage door opener that integrates with your home security system.
 If you don’t already have this, talk with us at Vivint to find out how we can help you secure your garage.